Proposal Guidelines for Creating or Altering a Major or Minor

 - Because some courses are not taught during faculty sabbaticals or for other reasons, proposals will benefit from letters of support from department heads whose faculty members' courses will contribute to an interdisciplinary curriculum.

 - The department/program head(s) should elaborate on projected course availability over a five year period (e.g., when are the relevant faculty members due for sabbatical leave; how frequently the courses in question are typically offered; whether relevant faculty members teach the courses cited as relevant to the major/minor).

 7. Ancillary resources

-- The proposal should be accompanied by a statement on the appropriateness of current library holdings for supporting the current or proposed program, as well as a description of planned expansion of holdings related to the area(s) represented by the proposed curricular initiative.
+- The proposal should be accompanied by a statement on the appropriateness of current library holdings for supporting the current or proposed major/minor, as well as a description of planned expansion of holdings related to the area(s) represented by the proposed curricular initiative.

 - In the event that the proposed initiative has implications for allocation of space to accommodate faculty or student projects or equipment set-up in the immediate or near future, those anticipated needs should be fully described.